godaddy/react-validation-context/README.md

 - `{Function} onValidChange` - Validity change handler.
 - `{ReactElement} children` - Children.
 The component only accepts a single child, and will simply render as that child.

+#### When is the `onValidChange` handler called?

+The function passed as the `onValidChange` prop will be called when:
+- The component mounts and the `validates` prop is not `undefined`
+- The component unmounts and the `validates` prop is not `undefined`
+- The component's `validates` prop changes

+During these cases, the `onValidChange` handler is called with:
+- The component's `name` prop
+- The component's validity
+- The component's previous validity

+However, if the component's `name` changes and the `validates` prop is not `undefined`, then the `onValidChange` handler will first be called with:
+- The previous `name` prop
+- `undefined`, to indicate that the previous `name` no longer has validation defined
+- The component's previous validity, if applicable

+Then, if the `validates` prop has changed, the `onValidChange` handler is called **a second time**.

 ### Context

-If `onValidChange` is present in `Validate`'s context, it will call that context handler appropriately.
+If `onValidChange` is present in `Validate`'s context, it will call that context handler whenever the `onValidChange` handler in the props would be called, as described above.

 ### Example usage